 The following are some advantages of cryptocurrency:

-Cryptocurrencies operate on a decentralized network, meaning no single entity or government controls the network.
+Cryptocurrencies operate on a decentralised network, meaning no single entity or government controls the network.
 This makes cryptocurrencies immune to government interference or manipulation.

 Anonymity